Countries from Asia and Pacific discuss progress on NDC implementation

 The workshop was hosted by Viet Nam’s Ministry of Natural Resources and Environment (MONRE) and organised jointly by the support project for the Partnership and the project ‘Creation of an Overarching Framework for NAMA and MRV in Viet Nam’, which is being implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 Both projects are financed by the International Climate Initiative (IKI) of the German Federal Environment Ministry.
 In addition to GIZ specialists, the workshop was also attended by representatives from the United Nations Development Programme (UNDP), the Food and Agriculture Organization of the United Nations (FAO) and the Japan International Cooperation Agency (JICA).

-Find the agenda, all presentations, the workshop report and some pictures below.
+Find the agenda and the workshop report on the right.
+All presentations and some pictures can be downloaded below.

 Federica Chiappe, Ricardo, The Paris Agreement -What were the outcomes?